 3.18 Equipment shelf 1 holds up to 20 printed circuit cards which plug into the shelf backplane.
-On the rear of the backplane are a number of multipin type plugs providing interconnections between the shelves and external equipment.
+On the rear of the backplane are a number of multiplin type plugs providing interconnections between the shelves and external equipment.
 In addition to the plugs are a number of screw-down terminals, allowing shelf connection to the primary power supply unit.
-The equipment shelves (see Fig. 3-5) measure 10.75 in.
-(273 mm) high, 19 in.
-(480 mm) wide, 16.375 in.
-(415 mm) deep and weigh approximately 27 lb (12.3 kg) fully equipped.
+The equipment shelves (see Figure 3-4) measure 273 mm (10.75 in.) high, 480 mm (19 in.) wide, 415 mm (16.375 in.) deep and weigh approximately 12.3 kg (27 lb) fully equipped.
 Equipment shelf 2 is identical in construction to equipment shelf 1 and holds up to 12 additional line or trunk cards.